Valien/ssh-certificate-demo/README.md

 1. Git clone this repo via HTTPS, SSH, or GH CLI.
 2. Open a terminal/shell and `cd` into the repository's main folder (`teleport-bastion-exercise` typically).
-3. Run `docker-compose build --build-arg=<PASSWORD>` - this will take a few minutes to build out the two containers.
+3. Run `docker-compose build --build-arg PASSWORD=<PASSWORD>` - this will take a few minutes to build out the two containers.
 Use the `--build-arg` to input a user password at build time.
 It can be anything.
 The password is just for the `appuser` and `bastion` users when initially created.
 SSH doesn't like users with blank passwords in `/etc/shadow` (that I've found).

     **note:** With the recent changes to the public Docker hub, you might have to login with your Docker username/password in order to download upstream images for the build.

 4. Run `docker-compose up -d` to start the containers once the build completes.
 The `-d` flag detaches and runs the containers in the background.
 You can run a `docker ps` or `docker-compose ps` to see the status of the running containers.
 5. Run `chmod +x copy_keys.sh` to make the shell script executable (needed for next step).
 6. Run `./copy_keys.sh`.
-This bash script will copy the certs, pub keys, set up a custom config file, and modify your `~/.ssh/known_hosts` file.
+This bash script will copy the certs, pub keys, set up a custom config file, and modify your `~/.ssh/known_hosts` file. **Note:** if you are `root` you might have to manually create the `/root/.ssh/` directory so that the script can write out the `config` file.
 Dig into the script for details on what it does if you are curious.
 The files will be added to your `/tmp/ssh_files` folder.
+There is no error checking in the bash script for this demo.
+In a production environment you would want your bash script to be a little more robust.
 7. Run `ssh -F /tmp/ssh_files/config app-node`.
 After a few seconds your terminal should drop into the `app_node`.
 You can also run `ssh -F /tmp/ssh_files/config -J bastion-node app-node` as another option.
 What this command does is leverage your `config` file to ProxyJump from the `bastion-node` to the `app-node`.
 If you want to see some verbose logging you can put in the `-vv` flag in the ssh command.
 9. Congrats!
 You have successfully connected to a docker container via a bastion host leveraging SSH certificates!
 10. Type in `exit` to disconnect and `docker-compose down` to stop the running containers.